al-nafis/movie-mania/README.md

 - Retrofit
 - Hilt
 - Room Database
+- Coil Image Loading Library

 ### Screens
 Main Screen  ||  Search Screen  ||  Detail Screen

+This application has three screen.
+Main Screen: User's list containing the movies he/she previously added.
+Search Screen: User searches for movies using the search option.
+Details Screen: Selecting a movie from the list will take the user in the detailed screen where it shows the information about the movie.

 ### Current Issues
 - Offline crash on movie list screen after some time